Cool stuff that didn’t belong anywhere else.

 In episode 1, as Utena charges to defeat Saionji in the duel, her hair trails behind her in a particularly beautiful way.
 It’s on the screen in this form for one frame.

 Compare Anthy’s beautiful hair in episode 31.
-It is the most tranquil and serene we see her in the series (possibly because her role requires it then).
+It is the most tranquil and serene we see her in the series (her role requires it then).

 In episode 2, the Student Council plays the card game Old Maid.
 Players take cards from each other in a circle and discard pairs.
 One card is the Old Maid and does not pair with any other card.
 Whoever holds the Old Maid at the end of the game, after all other cards are discarded, is the loser.
 As the Wikipedia link explains, usually the Old Maid is either the queen of spades or else a joker—in Japan, normally a joker.
 I was reminded by seeing the cast of the musical play Old Maid in Empty Movement’s stream of the musical.
 I was unable to remember the name of the game while watching the series, but it came to me immediately, without my hearing anyone mention it, when I brought up the stream in the middle of the backstage game.
 I must have heard the name in some related context... the previous time it was streamed?